elastic/kibana/x-pack/plugins/observability/public/components/shared/exploratory_view/README.md

 ### Visualization Configuration

-Each of data type may have one or more visualization configuration.
+Each data type may have one or more visualization configurations.
 The data type to visualization configuration can be found in [`exploratory_view/obs_exploratory_view`](https://github.com/elastic/kibana/blob/main/x-pack/plugins/observability/public/components/shared/exploratory_view/obsv_exploratory_view.tsx#L86)

 Each visualization configuration is mapped to a single report type.